Jkierem/getClassName/README.md

 # getClassName

 Simple function for managing css classes.
-It was made with react in mind
+It was made with react in mind.
+The function returns a string object so if you want the primitive value you have to call toString.
+You can safely pass the value to className prop in react.

 ## Installation